JasperFx/jasper/documentation/documentation/integration/scheduled.md

 * If there is no message persistence, the scheduling uses an in memory model.
 This model was really just meant for message retries in lightweight scenarios and probably shouldn't be used in high volume systems

+## Schedule Execution Locally

+This same functionality is used for the `ICommandBus.Schedule()` functionality as shown below:

+<[sample:schedule-job-locally]>

+In the case above though, the message is executed locally at the designated time.

+## Schedule Execution From Cascading Messages

+To schedule a message to another system as a <[linkto:documentation/execution/cascading;title=cascading message]> from a message handler, you can return the `ScheduledResponse` object like this:

+<[sample:DelayedResponseHandler]>

+## RequeueLater

+The `RetryLater()` mechanism in message error handling is using the scheduled execution.
+See <[linkto:documentation/execution/errorhandling]> for more information.